How to protect your company in the event of a crisis

 The more complex the business and the greater the number of stakeholders involved, the higher the risks become.
 As an example, a Romanian airline company recently struggled with financial issues and operational difficulties, affecting tens of thousands of customers.
 The company's poor and delayed communication further worsened the situation for consumers.

-Crises can have a profound impact on an organization, threatening its operations and damaging its reputation.
+Crises can have a profound impact on an organisation, threatening its operations and damaging its reputation.
 The consequences of a crisis can be financial loss and harm to the company's image, potentially leading to the discontinuation of operations.
 Effective crisis management is crucial in preventing such outcomes.

 The pillars of crisis prevention, management and communications can protect your business

 To be prepared for a crisis, companies can seek the help of specialists to conduct an audit, create a crisis manual, and regularly conduct crisis simulations.
-A well-planned crisis management strategy helps organizations control and navigate through various situations that may arise during their operations.
+A well-planned crisis management strategy helps organisations control and navigate through various situations that may arise during their operations.

 The process of crisis management is typically divided into three phases: pre-crisis, crisis response and post-crisis.

 In the crisis response phase, the crisis team puts their training into action and manages the crisis as effectively as possible.
-Clear and transparent communication is crucial during this phase, with all communication channels utilized to reach all stakeholders.
+Clear and transparent communication is crucial during this phase, with all communication channels utilised to reach all stakeholders.

 How to manage a crisis in the pre-crisis phase